LaurenzV/krilla/src/validation/PDF_UA1.md

 # 6.2 Conforming files

 - krilla writes the `pdfuaid:part` attribute. 🟢
-- krilla does not adhere to the file format provisions. 🔴
+- krilla does adhere to the file format provisions. 🟢

 # 6.3 Conforming reader